Greeny19941/SOC-Home-Labs/03-Password-Spraying-AD-Lab/report.md

 - Event ID 4625 provided clear visibility of failed logon attempts
 - No account lockouts occurred, reflecting the stealthy nature of password spraying attacks

-This highlights an important SOC principle: attackers may distribute authentication attempts across multiple accounts to avoid detection, requiring analysts to identify patterns across users rather than focusing on a single account.
+This highlights an important principle: attackers may distribute authentication attempts across multiple accounts to avoid detection, requiring analysts to identify patterns across users rather than focusing on a single account.

 ---